petterigit/TheSir/README.md

 Create a pull request and I'll merge

-Main.js command name and file import
+Add command name and file import to Main.js

-Script file everything else
+Add your own code and everything else to your Script Folder

-Commands can be updated when needed
+Commands folder can be updated when needed